edneville/please/README.md

 For these reasons I prefer rsync configuration as the protocol is highly efficient and reduces network transfer overall.

 # Contributions

+Should you find anything that you feel is missing, regardless of initial design, please feel free to raise an issue with or without a pull request.

+Locating bugs and logging issues are very appreciated, and I thank you in advance.

 I welcome pull requests with open arms.